woodnsec/IoT-Forensics/milestone-3.md

 ![Wireshark screenshot](https://i.imgur.com/RXeJxax.png)
 ##### Garmin Captures
 One of the wearables we analyzed over Bluetooth was a Garmin Vivosmart HR+.
 Through trial and error, we recovered "CONNECT_REQ" packets between our wearable and Android phone when pairing.
 However, traffic back and forth from the devices showed little information.
-It was found the communication between the two devices were encrypted and thus we were unable to read the packets.

-To look for further solutions, we found a tool named [Crackle](https://github.com/mikeryan/crackle) that is designed to crack Bluetooth Low Energy (BLE) Encryption.
-With Crackle, it has two modes: Crack TK (Temporary Key), and Decrypt with LTK (Long Term Key).
-At first the Crack TK mode was used.
-Between four .pcap files from the Garmin and Android phone, the command sequence "./crackle -i [inputfile].pcap -o [inputresult].pcap" was used.
-The -i flag is self-explanatory, and the -o flag is used to tell which file to save results in.
-With any of the .pcap files, however, they all did not work.
+The communication between the two devices were encrypted and thus we were unable to read the packets.
+Therefore we attempted to use [Crackle](https://github.com/mikeryan/crackle) which is designed to crack Bluetooth Low Energy (BLE) Encryption.
+Crackle has two modes: Crack TK (Temporary Key) and Decrypt with LTK (Long Term Key).
+We attempted to use Crackle's Crack TK mode which was unsuccessful with each of the four    .pcap files from the Garmin and Android phone.
+We used the following command sequence "./crackle -i [inputfile].pcap -o [inputresult].pcap".

 ![old-captured .pcap file](https://i.imgur.com/p2hVxxF.jpg)